AlexVCaron/voxsim/documentation/_cache/api.rst

   placed at the center of the resulting image.

 The factory also provides methods to create other primitives and to operate some affine transformation on them.
-See :ref:`GeometryFactory_methods_anchor` for more on the subject.
+See :py:class:`simulator.factory.geometry_factory.geometry_factory.GeometryFactory` for more on the subject.

 SimulationFactory
 _________________